 At Swaffield School we believe that our creative curriculum provides the children with an exciting and stimulating learning environment.

-This is our curriculum map for the academic year 2017/18.
-It gives an overview of the curriculum by year group.
+This is our whole school topic overview for the academic year.
+Below is an overview of the curriculum by year group:

 To enhance the curriculum, children have regular outings into the local area as well as visits to museums, galleries and other places of interest.